 He didn't look back.
-They leapt onto the seat, slapping the reins hard making the buggy leap to an instant trot.
-It screeched off vanishing as a shadow swallowed by the blowing storm.
+They leapt onto the seat, slapping the reins hard, and the buggy lurched to an instant trot.
+It screeched off, vanishing as a shadow swallowed by the blowing storm.

 I didn't move my rifle an inch.